Entry Requirements - Medicine and Surgery (five-year)

 • Academic results will not be scored.
 Applicants who meet the threshold academic requirements described above will be ranked according to UCAT score.

 • The personal statement must describe evidence of a high level of commitment to medicine (particularly through voluntary experiences) and strong personal qualities, evidenced by significant and substantial extracurricular involvement.
-We recognise that face-to-face experiences may not be offered subsequent to the impact of COVID-19.
-View our support for students applying to healthcare degrees page.
+Where face-to-face experiences are not available, alternative online experiences may be considered.

 BTEC, Access Courses and Foundation Programmes